 The family time bonus is limited to 28, 29, 30 or 31 consecutive calendar days.
-It must be applied for at the health insurance provider within the first 91 days after the birth, and must also be claimed during this period (at the earliest from the day of the child's discharge from hospital).
-You will receive Euro 23,91 per day from the responsible health insurance provider, which amounts to approximately Euro 717 for that month.
-During this time you are also covered by health and pension insurance.
+It must be applied for at the health insurance provider within the first 121 days after the birth, and must also be claimed during this period (at the earliest from the day of the child's discharge from hospital).
+The family time bonus has been doubled retrospectively for births on or after 1 August 2023.
+From 1 January 2024 you will receive Euro 52.46 per day from your responsible health care provider, which amounts to approximately Euro 1,570 for that month.During this time you are also covered by health and pension insurance.